Academic literature on the topic 'Elevated temperature'

 10

 C, Watkins J., Nitzel M. E, and U.S. Nuclear Regulatory Commission.
 Office of Nuclear Regulatory Research.
 Division of Engineering Technology., eds.
 Performance of MOV stem lubricants at elevated temperature.
-Washington, DC: Division of Engineering Technology, Office of Nuclear Regulatory Research, U.S. Nuclear Regulatory Commission, 2001.
+Division of Engineering Technology, Office of Nuclear Regulatory Research, U.S. Nuclear Regulatory Commission, 2001.

 Find full text